-- 2 large chicken breasts, thinly sliced
+- 2 large chicken breasts thinly sliced

-- 3 to 4 c. of malunggay leaves
+- 3 to 4 cups malunggay leaves

-- 1 onion, thinly sliced
+- 1 onion thinly sliced

-- 6 cloves of garlic, minced
+- 6 cloves garlic minced

-- 2 kaffir lime leaves, torn
+- 2 kaffir lime leaves torn

-- 2 tbsps. of vegetable cooking oil
+- 2 tablespoons of vegetable cooking

-- 4 c. of broth
+- 4 cups chicken bone broth

-- 2 c. of coconut cream
+- 2 cups coconut cream

 - patis (fish sauce) to taste

-- Heat the cooking oil in a pot.
+Heat the cooking oil in a pot.
 Saute the garlic, ginger, onion, chilis and lemongrass until fragrant.

 Pour in the broth.
 Season with fish sauce.
 Bring to the boil, lower the heat, cover and simmer for 15 minutes or until the chicken is done.

-- Pour in the coconut cream.
+Pour in the coconut cream.

-- Add the malunggay leaves, pressing them down into the liquid.
+Add the malunggay leaves, pressing them down into the liquid.
 When the soup boils, count two minutes then turn off the heat.
 Don’t overcook the malunggay leaves unless you want them to turn bitter.